 As treatments and vaccines become available, people will become more comfortable when it comes to travel.
 Some people have been cooped up in their homes for months, and not leaving for work, shopping, or visits with family will take its toll.
 So, as soon as it becomes safe to travel, the floodgates will likely open in the industry.

-This will lead to a massive increase in demand for travel, which will equate to higher prices, higher revenues, and higher profits in what some argue will be the biggest sector-wide bull run since the dot-com era.
+This will lead to a massive increase in demand for travel and other consumer discretionary services, which will equate to higher prices, higher revenues, and higher profits in what some argue will be the biggest sector-wide bull run since the dot-com era.

 Service Stock Pros and Cons